IshMSahni/monopolyproject/README.md

 ## User Manual:

 Navigate to the 'MonopolyGUI' class.
 Then from the IntelliJ toolbar select Run -> Run 'MonopolyGUI'.
+If you face errors simply opening the project try the following, To load the game:
+1) Extract jar contents to a folder of your choice.
+2) In IntelliJ, File -> New -> Project From Existing Sources
+3) Choose the folder you had extracted the Jar contents into -> OK
+4) Next -> Next -> Yes -> Next -> Next -> Next -> Next -> Finish

-Upon filling ou the prompts for number of players, and players names; you will be able to play the game.
+Upon filling out the prompts for number of players, and players names; you will be able to play the game.

 ## Roadmap: